 A device must be registered with your IoT hub before it can connect.
 In this quickstart, you use the Azure Cloud Shell to register a simulated device.

-Run the following commands in Azure Cloud Shell to add the IoT Hub CLI extension and to create the device identity.
+Run the following command in Azure Cloud Shell to create the device identity.

 YourIoTHubName : Replace this placeholder below with the name you choose for your IoT hub.

 myiOSdevice : This is the name given for the registered device.
 Use myiOSdevice as shown.
 If you choose a different name for your device, you will also need to use that name throughout this article, and update the device name in the sample applications before you run them.